owlschool/openwindowlearning/wp-content/plugins/cleantalk-spam-protect/readme.txt

 1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==
+= 5.13 2015-06-12 =
+  * Closing notifocatiion for anti-spam renew
+  * Fixed bulk antispam comment checking

+= 5.12 2015-06-01 =
+  * Added option for checking all post data for spam
+  * Some JavaScript protection improvements
+  * Added option for old JavaScript check (without AJAX)

+= 5.10 2015-05-25 =
+  * Fixed Javascript error on some forms

+= 5.9 2015-05-21 =
+  * Fixed Javascript error on CF7 and JetPack
+  * Some backend and frontent fixes

+= 5.8 2015-05-18 =
+  * Minor fixes

+= 5.7 2015-05-18 =
+  * Fixed French translation
+  * Fixed protection algorithm

 = 5.6 2015-05-11 =
   * Fixed translation
   * Fixed bulk comments anti-spam checking